holochain/scaffolding/README.md

 ### Building @holochain/create

-Go into `packages/server` and run:
+From the root of the repository, run:

 ```bash
 npm run build